-- the effect of @sample is pictured at top right, - the effect of @align_breakpoints is sketched at bottom left,
+- the effect of @sample is pictured at top right, - the effect of @align_breakpoints is sketched at bottom left, - and the effect of @linearize is illustrated at bottom right.

 Figure 21.4: the effect of @sample, @align_breakpoints and @linearize on a nim argument s is interpreted as the path of a file where the value of the second argument is saved.
 The format of the file is textual and corresponds to the Antescofo grammar.
 This value can then be read using the function [@loadvalue].